pts/movemetafs/README.txt

 specific fulltext search is only available in the `taggings' MyISAM table.
 If, by any chance, `taggings' is lost in a database server crash, it can be regenerated next time from `tags' by `mkdir meta/repair_taggings'.

+Since searching should be faster than tagging, the calculation of short names is done when a file is tagged, untagged (or its description is changed etc.).

 Why did we choose Linux?